Should You Upgrade Server or Buy a New One?

 Just like a personal computer, the lifespan and performance of a server computer can be increased with certain changes.
-Some upgrades can be done easily including RAM, Hard Drive, and Graphics Cards while upgrading other system components (including motherboard and processor) is a complex process.
+Upgrade Server can be done easily including RAM, Hard Drive, and Graphics Cards while upgrading other system components (including motherboard and processor) is a complex process.
 For example, upgrading a motherboard might require a RAM Upgrade as well.

 You can find compatible server components through our system configurator.